 The Arts Commission completed a nation-wide call for artists to design a kinetic Texas Blind Salamander sculpture.
 They also completed a Texas-wide call for artists to design a Texas Wild Rice Sculpture.
 The goals for these designs are to create sculpture that beautifies San Marcos, promotes tourism, and highlights endangered species existing solely in the San Marcos River.

 The final Texas Kinetic Blind Salamander Sculpture will be placed in the City’s sculpture garden located in front of the San Marcos Activity Center.
 The top two designs were created by artists Robertus Van der Wege from Dallas, Texas and John King from Riverhouse Studios in Lyons, Colorado.

-Four artists were chosen to present their detailed proposals and to-scale maquettes for public discussion.
+The artists were chosen to present their detailed proposals and to-scale maquettes for public discussion.
 The models were on display at the San Marcos Activity Center on Monday, Nov.
 13, 2017, and the public had a chance to meet the artists and discuss their designs.
-Here's are interviews with the four finalists.
 The call to artist was posted in multiple sites including on our main Call to Artist page.